tinystacks/precloud/CONTRIBUTING.md

 ### Commit your update

 Commit the changes once you are happy with them.
-Don't forget to [self-review](/contributing/self-review.md) to speed up the review process:zap:.
+Don't forget to [self-review](#self-review) to speed up the review process:zap:.

-#### pre-commit checklist
+#### Self Review
+You should always review your own PR first.

+For documentation changes, make sure that you:
+- [ ] Review the content for technical accuracy.
+- [ ] Review the entire pull request using the [translations guide for writers](https://github.com/github/docs/blob/main/contributing/translations/for-writers.md).

+If there are any failing checks in your PR, troubleshoot them until they're all passing.
+The following checklist is run automatically on pull requests, but you can also run them locally to check in advance.
-- [ ] lint
+- [ ] run the linter
 - [ ] run tests
 - [ ] check test coverage
+- [ ] ensure the code builds
+- [ ] check for missing or unused dependencies with [depcheck](https://www.npmjs.com/package/depcheck)
 - [ ] add releasenotes
-- [ ] update .version-change-type
+- [ ] update .version-change-type (when applicable)

 ### Pull Request